Skip to content

 Pros and Cons of Potting/Encapsulation

-• Provides added protection against chemical, thermal and physical risks, including water and shock.
+• Provides added protection against chemical, thermal, and physical risks, including water and shock.

 • Offers better performance for high-speed and high-volume work in industrial environments.